roflecopter/openbci-session/README.md

 # sd_convert.py
 Script to convert OpenBCI SD card .TXT files to
-* 24-bit BDF with raw ADC values.
-(I prefer to convert from ADC to mV after reading BDF)
+* 24-bit BDF with calibrated values.
+Accelerometer data is upsampled to match ADS sampling rate.
 * Recording timestamp and settings taken from sqlite db which automatically created and updated by session_start.py script

 # Quickstart